Skip to content

 Challengeable by: Auditor

-Apply FTC Green Guides + state-level greenwashing screening for environmental marketing claims Are environmental marketing claims compliant with FTC Green Guides 16 CFR Part 260 + state-level greenwashing exposure?
+Apply FTC Green Guides and state-level greenwashing screening for environmental marketing claims Are environmental marketing claims compliant with the FTC Green Guides (16 CFR Part 260), and what is the state-level greenwashing exposure?
 AI Agent Auditor

-LLM-supported FTC Green Guides screening covering general environmental benefit claims (substantiation requirement + qualification + clear and prominent disclosure), certifications + seals (third-party verification + association disclosure), compostable + degradable + biodegradable claims (timeframe + disposal context), free-of claims (material amount + safety), non-toxic + ozone-safe claims, recyclable + recycled content claims (proportion + facility availability), refillable + renewable energy + renewable materials claims, source reduction claims.
-Section 5 FTC Act deceptive practices enforcement plus state-level greenwashing litigation under California Consumers Legal Remedies Act + Unfair Competition Law plus New York General Business Law.
-Recent enforcement Walmart + Kohl's USD 5.5M (2022 bamboo textile labelling).
-LLM never auto-determines compliance - legal + marketing applies disposition with rationale
+LLM-supported FTC Green Guides screening covering general environmental-benefit claims (substantiation, qualification, and clear and prominent disclosure), certifications and seals (third-party verification and association disclosure), compostable, degradable, and biodegradable claims (timeframe and disposal context), free-of claims (material amount and safety), non-toxic and ozone-safe claims, recyclable and recycled-content claims (proportion and facility availability), refillable and renewable-energy and -materials claims, and source-reduction claims.
+Enforcement runs through Section 5 FTC Act deceptive-practices actions and state-level greenwashing litigation under the California Consumers Legal Remedies Act and Unfair Competition Law and the New York General Business Law, as in the Walmart and Kohl's USD 5.5M bamboo-textile labelling case in 2022.
+The LLM never determines compliance - legal and marketing apply the disposition with a rationale.

 Decision Record